yegor-butyrin-indrive/INDCropViewController/README.md

 <details>
 <summary><strong>Manual Installation</strong></summary>

-All of the necessary source and resource files for `TOCropViewController` are in `Objective-C/TOCropViewController`, and all of the necessary Swift files are in `Swift/CropViewController`.
+All of the necessary source and resource files for `INDCropViewController` are in `Objective-C/INDCropViewController`, and all of the necessary Swift files are in `Swift/CropViewController`.

-For Objective-C projects, copy just the `TOCropViewController` directory to your Xcode project.
-For Swift projects, copy both `TOCropViewController` and `CropViewController` to your project.
+For Objective-C projects, copy just the `INDCropViewController` directory to your Xcode project.
+For Swift projects, copy both `INDCropViewController` and `CropViewController` to your project.
 </details>

 ## Examples
-Using `TOCropViewController` is very straightforward.
+Using `INDCropViewController` is very straightforward.
 Simply create a new instance passing the `UIImage` object you wish to crop, and then present it modally on the screen.

-While `TOCropViewController` prefers to be presented modally, it can also be pushed to a `UINavigationController` stack.
+While `INDCropViewController` prefers to be presented modally, it can also be pushed to a `UINavigationController` stack.

 For a complete working example, check out the sample apps included in this repo.